carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/Cluster Creation and Performance Testing in VirtualBox.md

   <img src="https://github.com/user-attachments/assets/a5e93cd6-b9ce-4bb7-84a6-9aff836f855d"  width="700">
 </p>

 After clicking _Finish_, the machine will start.
-Lets wait ultil it is fully built so we can test it.
+Lets wait until it is fully built so we can test it.

 ### Package Installation